The threshold conjecture for the energy critical hyperbolic Yang--Mills equation: Proof of the Threshold Theorem and the Dichotomy Theorem

-Let $E = \nE(A)$.
+{\em (i) The blow-up scenario.} Let $E = \nE(A)$.
 If $[0,T)$ is a maximal existence time, then the temporal gauge local well-posedness result (Theorem~\ref{t:global-temp}) implies that there exists a point $X \in \bbR^4$ so that the energy does not decay to zero in the backward cone of $(X,T)$.
 By translation invariance we will set $ (X,T)= (0,0)$ and, reversing time, denote its forward cone by $C$.
 Thus we now have a Yang--Mills connection $A$ with the property that

-where $E_0$ is a universal constant corresponding to the small data result.
+where $\eps_0$ is a universal positive constant corresponding to the small data result.

 We also know that the hypothesis of Theorem~\ref{t:bubble-off} is false, which gives

 We would like to use these two properties in order to show that the connection $A$ admits a caloric representation near the tip of the cone, which is also energy dispersed.
 Then we could directly apply the energy dispersed result in Theorem~\ref{t:ED} to conclude that the solution can be extended beyond the blow-up time $T = 0$, which is a contradiction.
 However, this strategy cannot work unless the energy of $A$ is very small also outside the cone, which is not at all guaranteed a-priori.
 To resolve this difficulty, we first truncate the solution outside the cone in order to insure that the outer energy stays small: